Hiking Across the Olympic National Park

 Update: Check out a more recent backpacking trip across the Park

 Started off my trip by getting dropped off at Deer Park by a friend.
 The condition were warm and sunny.
 I would need to pack a lot of water, since there would be none available for most of the day.
 My pack was way too heavy.
-Traditional backpacking gear, with bear canister, ice axe, microspikes and a weeks worth of food; really takes its toll on your body.
+Traditional backpacking gear; including bear canister, ice axe, microspikes and a weeks worth of food.
+Really takes a toll on your body.